-Rookin House Activity Centre - Lake District Team Building Activities
+Rookin House Activity Centre – Team Building Activities

-Rookin House have wide experience of running constructive and fun teambuilding programmes based around a number of scenarios.
+Rookin House have wide experience of running constructive and fun team building programmes based around a number of scenarios.
 We run events to encourage team bonding and team building.
-The latter usually needs at least a two day event or longer to gain effective learning but team bonding can be acheived in a couple of hours.
+The latter usually needs at least a two day event or longer to gain effective learning but team bonding can be achieved in a couple of hours.

 An example of a longer team building programme is the Search for the Holy Grail.
 This well planned 2 day residential programme designed round such a scenario helps to explore team dynamics and communication in many ways: